yoanmalie/d8-theming-guide/libraries/README.md

     ...

 An alternative path was chosen.
 Javascript maintainer **_nod** created an issue on [using AMD for JS architecture](https://www.drupal.org/node/1542344).
 The patch for the issue however became so big, a separate issue was created that handled the splitting up of the dependencies.
 The patch from this issue - [Explicitly declare all JS dependencies, don't use drupal_add_js](https://www.drupal.org/node/1737148) - where all javascript files are declared as libraries and added the relevant dependencies to the scripts, got committed about two weeks after the creation.
-The original issue [**AMD architecture**] however was posponed to a later Drupal releases (Drupal 9.x).
+The original issue [**AMD architecture**] however was posponed to a later Drupal release (Drupal 9.x).

 ## {}.libraries.yml